Keepnet Labs Logo

 Phishing emails frequently contain malicious links or attachments that lead to fake websites or download malware.
 These links often appear legitimate but may contain subtle misspellings or a different domain when hovered over with the cursor.

-Phishing comes in various forms, each with its unique approach:
+Phishing forms are in various, each with its unique approach:

 The most common type, deceptive phishing, involves emails impersonating legitimate companies to steal user data.
 The emails trick recipients into entering their credentials on a counterfeit website.